paigetiedeman/galactic-age-calculator/README.md

 ## Description

 This site has user inputs that allow the user to see what their age would be on Mercury, Venus, Mars and Jupiter.
-This calculator also estimates life expectancy based on a factor tbd..
+This calculator also estimates life expectancy based on the users inputted expected life expectancy.

 ## Setup/Installation Requirements